Despite what you may hear or even read, it is not OK to torrent without a VPN or BitTorrent proxy.

 This post initially mentioned Bittorrent proxies as well as VPNs.
 Make no mistake, a Bittorrent proxy will hide your IP address just as well as a VPN, but it does not encrypt your connection like a VPN does.

 If you just want to hide your IP address, a Bittorrent proxy such as the well-known TorGuard will do the job perfectly well.
+Note: TorGuard now blocks Bittorrent traffic on its US servers.
+Read our full TorGuard Review for Torrenters.

 But because a Bittorrent proxy uses an unencrypted connection, your data will not be hidden.
 This means your ISP and any snoop tapping into your connection (however unlikely that may be) will be able to see that you are downloading torrents.